 A subdomain compartmentalizes your website so you can establish specific content types that are distinct from your root domain.
 On the other hand, a subdirectory is a pathway within your site.
-Subdirectories are a level of that hierarchy, and branch off from the subdomain it belongs to.
+Subdirectories are a level within the domain’s hierarchy.
+Subdirectories branch off from the subdomain they belong to.

 Some SEO experts believe that Google's crawlers could confuse a subdomain for an entirely different website from the main domain.
-However, Google says its crawlers can recognize subdomains as extensions of parent domains.
+However, others say its crawlers can recognize subdomains as extensions of parent domains.

 According to Google, the site crawls, indexes, and ranks subdomains and subdirectories the same way.